 Note: If you haven’t updated your system in a while then you might need to install certain incremental updates before and then subsequently update again to get the latest version of Windows 11 running on your system.

-Method #04: Update Wireless Drivers manually
+Method 4: Update Wireless Drivers manually

 The most obvious solution to fix a Driver issue is to simply update the drivers, so follow the steps below and see if it fixes the problem for you.

-Download the latest Qualcomm Drivers from this link.
+- Download the latest Qualcomm Drivers from this link.

 on your keyboard.

-Click and switch to the ‘Driver’ tab at the top and then click on ‘Update Driver’.
+- Click and switch to the ‘Driver’ tab at the top and then click on ‘Update Driver’.

-Choose the option to Manually look for drivers.
+- Choose the option to Manually look for drivers.

-Select the Qualcomm Drivers from the list and finish the installation.
+- Select the Qualcomm Drivers from the list and finish the installation.

-Method #05: Update Wireless Drivers Automatically
+Method 5: Update Wireless Drivers Automatically

-You can also automatically update your Wireless Network adapter drivers using the guide below.
-This isn’t the recommended way for users with pre-built systems and laptops as such units require additional modifications to their drivers to be compatible with your unit.
-However, if manually updating your drivers using the guide above did not fix this issue then we recommend you use one of the tools below.
+If manually updating your drivers using the guide above did not fix this issue then we recommend you use one of the tools below.

-Warning: We highly recommend you use third-party software to get driver updates as the last resort.
+Warning: We highly recommend you use third-party software to get driver updates as a last resort.
 Third-party software usually have questionable privacy policies, and although the tool linked below is open source, you can still end up installing incompatible drivers due to misidentified components which can seriously break your system and in the worst cases, brick your network card altogether.

-5.2 Using Intel Driver & Support Assistant
+5.1 Using Intel Driver & Support Assistant

-Visit the link above and click on ‘Download now’.
+- Visit the link above and click on ‘Download now’.
 Save the file being downloaded to a convenient location.

-Launch the .exe file we downloaded in the step above and click on ‘Run’ when prompted.
+- Launch the .exe file we downloaded in the step above and click on ‘Run’ when prompted.

-Accept the license terms and conditions and click on ‘Install’.
+- Accept the license terms and conditions and click on ‘Install’.

-Once your system restarts, launch the ‘Intel Driver & Support Assistant’ from your Start menu.
+- Once your system restarts, launch the ‘Intel Driver & Support Assistant’ from your Start menu.

-You will now be automatically redirected to a webpage where you can see compatible driver updates currently available for your system.
+- You will now be automatically redirected to a webpage where you can see compatible driver updates currently available for your system.
 Look for Wireless and Network adapter updates available for your PC and click on ‘Download’ beside it.

 5.2 Using a third-party software